JoelHauser/Budget-Tracker/README.md

   ## Discription

   This application gives users a fast and easy way to track their money.
 It allows them to access information at anytime, even without a connection to the internet.
+This project makes use of the following Node Package Modules; compression, express, mongoose, morgan, and nodemon*.

   ## Installation